 A contact is tagged/untagged

 Tags are the way you label contacts for segmentation.
-If you want to add contacts with (or without) a certain tag to your campaign, you’ll use these triggers.
-This is a great option to use when you want your campaign to just be for a certain segment of your audience.
+If you want to add contacts with (or without) a certain tag to your automation map, you’ll use these triggers.
+This is a great option to use when you want your automation to just be for a certain segment of your audience.

 - When contact is added to tag